BSN Veterans Option

 Scholarship Opportunity for Veterans

 The William and Joanne Conway Transitioning Warrior Nursing Scholars Initiative is offered each semester to up to four new students in the incoming Veterans to BSN (VBSN) cohort.
 Selected recipients will receive funding totaling 50% of the cost of tuition to be used towards tuition or received as a stipend divided across the first four semesters of study.
-This is a competitive scholarship with a limited number of recipients; however, we encourage all who meet the criteria to apply.
-APPLICATIONS ARE AVAILABLE HERE.

 Release Date: Rolling